-Airbus SE – Quarterly report – 31 March 2018
+Airbus SE – Annual report – 31 December 2021

 Industry: aircraft manufacturing

-- Accounting Policies (extract)
+3. Significant Accounting Policies (extract)

-Revenue will continue to be recognised at a point in time (i.e. at the delivery of the aircraft).
-The Company will estimate the amount of price concession for delivered aircraft and will treat the price concession as a reduction of both revenue and cost of sales.
+Revenue from the sale of commercial aircraft is recognised at a point in time (i.e. at delivery of the aircraft).
+The Company estimates the amount of price concession granted by the Company’s engine suppliers to their customers as a reduction of both revenue and cost of sales.

-When the control of the produced good and rendered services is transferred over time to the customer, revenue is recognised over time (i.e. under the percentage of completion method).
+Revenue from the sale of military aircraft, space systems and services — When control of produced goods or rendered services is transferred over time to the customer, revenue is recognised over time, i.e. under the percentage of completion method (“PoC” method).